t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

   </cite>
 </blockquote>

+## Files

+tRPC requires quite a lot of boilerplate that `create-t3-app` sets up for you.
+Let's go over the files that are generated for you:

+### `pages/api/trpc/[trpc].ts`

+This is the entrypoint for your API and exposes the tRPC router.
+Normally, you won't touch this file very much, but if you need to, for example enable CORS middleware or similar, it's useful to know that the exported `createNextApiHandler` is a [Next.js API handler](https://nextjs.org/docs/api-routes/introduction) which takes a [request](https://developer.mozilla.org/en-US/docs/Web/API/Request) and [response](https://developer.mozilla.org/en-US/docs/Web/API/Response?retiredLocale=sv-SE) object which means you can wrap the `createNextApiHandler` in any middleware you want.

+### `server/trpc/context.ts`

+This file is where you define the context that is passed to your tRPC procedures.
+The context is a great place to put things like database connections, authentication information, etc. We create 2 functions for you:

+- `createContextInner`: This is where you define context which doesn't depend on the request, e.g. your database connection.
+You can use this function for [integration testing](https://github.com/trpc/examples-next-prisma-starter/blob/next/src/server/routers/post.test.ts) or [ssg-helpers](https://trpc.io/docs/v10/ssg-helpers) where you don't have a request object.
+- `createContext`: This is where you define context which depends on the request, e.g. the user's session.
+You request the session using the `opts.req` object, and then pass the session down to the `createContextInner` function to create the final context.

+### `server/trpc/trpc.ts`

+This is where you initialize tRPC and define reusable [procedures](https://trpc.io/docs/v10/procedures) and [middlewares](https://trpc.io/docs/v10/middlewares).
+By convention, you shouldn't export the entire `t`-object but instead create reusable procedures and middlewares and export those.
+You'll notice we use `superjson` for [data transforming](https://trpc.io/docs/v10/data-transformers).
+This makes it so that your datatypes are preserved when they reach the client, so if you for example send a `Date` object, the client will return a `Date`, and not a string which is the case for most APIs.

 ## How do I use tRPC?

 With tRPC, you write TypeScript functions on your backend, and then call them from your frontend.
 A simple tRPC procedure could look like this: